vsong3925/MLB-Predictive-Model/README.md

 # MLB-Predictive-Model

-## Project Description:
-- This project involves assessing a dataset containing all pitches from the 2011 MLB season and related metadata to build a predictive model.
+## Project Description: This project involves assessing a dataset containing all pitches from the 2011 MLB season and related metadata to build a predictive model.
 The goal is to predict the probability of the next pitch being a fastball, slider, change-up, or other pitch types.
 The tasks include:

 #### Data Analysis:
-- Evaluate the dataset, perform exploratory analysis, and visualize key insights using plots and graphs.
+- Evaluate the dataset, perform exploratory analysis, and visualize key insights usin plots and graphs.

 #### Feature Engineering:
 - Identify and prepare features relevant to the prediction task.